Threshold corrections to the MSSM finite-temperature Higgs potential: Summary

 For example, the surface of equilibrium points with the two 'flat directions' $v_1= \pm v_2$ for the tree-level MSSM potential at zero temperature is shown in Fig.\ref{susy_potential}.
 When the non-temperature threshold corrections \cite{yaflast} to the tree-level zero temperature MSSM Higgs potential are included at some values of , $A_{t,b}$ and $\mu$, it changes the shape, becoming sign indefinite and unbounded from above, developing a saddle configuration.

-In section 3 the four types of bifurcation sets for the two-Higgs-doublet potential $U_{eff}(v_1,v_2)$ are found.
+In section 3 four types of bifurcation sets for the two-Higgs-doublet potential $U_{eff}(v_1,v_2)$ are found.
 The bifurcation set (1) defined by Eq.(\ref{uneq}) develops a phase transition in the direction which is fixed by Eq.(\ref{angle1}) in the ($v_1,v_2$) plane.
-In the MSSM only the parameter set (A) of the squark-Higgs bosons sector, characterized by the light stop quark, shows the necessary configuration of the surface for stationary points (paraboliod with a global minimum at the origin at high temperatures and the saddle at low temperatures).
+In the MSSM only the parameter set (A) of the squark-Higgs bosons sector, characterized by the light stop quark, shows the necessary configuration of the surface for stationary points (paraboloid with a global minimum at the origin at high temperatures and a saddle at low temperatures\footnote{The LHC exclusion contours \cite{lhc} for the gluino, squark and wino masees based on the luminosity 35 pb$^{-1}$ at $\sqrt{s}=$ 7 TeV in the GMSB and mSUGRA scenarios have yet no significant impact on the full MSSM parameter space, but reduce a parametric configurations to some extent.}).
 The bifurcation contour (also called the separatrix in the catastrophe theory terminology) in the ($A$, $\mu$) plane for the set (1) is shown in Fig.\ref{conditionlambdas}.
 The parameter set (B) with the light sbottom always gives a saddle configuration because $\lambda_1 < $0 and $\lambda_2 > $0 in the parameter space.
 The bifurcation sets (2) and (3) are similar, demonstrating a phase transition in the direction defined by Eq.(\ref{angle34}) in the ($v_1,v_2$) plane.
 The bifurcation contours in the ($A$, $\mu$) plane for the set (2) are shown in Fig.\ref{conditionlambdas_2}.
 Again, only the parameter set (A) with the light stop demonstrates the necessary configuration of the equilibrium surfaces.
 The bifurcation set (4) includes a phase transition in the direction of Eq.(\ref{angle}) at the temperature defined by Eq.(\ref{eqT}).
-This case was analysed earlier in the literature in the context of the one-dimensional effective potential.
+This case was analyzed earlier in the literature in the context of the one-dimensional effective potential.
 The bifurcation contours for the case of parameter set (A) are shown in Fig. \ref{projections}.
-Summarizing, in all four cases the global minimum at the origin $v_1=v_2=$0, $U_{eff} (0, 0) = $0 at high temperatures is transformed to a local minimum with $U_{eff} (v_1, v_2) < $0 for the parameter set (A), but the directions of transition to this minimum in the ($v_1,v_2$) plane are different.
+Summarizing, in all four cases the global minimum at the origin $v_1=v_2=$0, $U_{eff} (0, 0) = $0 at high temperatures is transformed to a local minimum with $U_{eff} (v_1, v_2) < $0 at a lower temperature for the parameter set (A), but the directions of transition to this minimum in the ($v_1,v_2$) plane are different.